Energy Decay in $1+1$ Rindler Spacetime: Introduction

 \section{Introduction}

 \lb{intro}

 The Rindler spacetime $(\cM,g)$ is a solution to the vacuum Einstein field equations.
 A brief introduction to the spacetime is for example given in \cite{muka, wald, waldgr, socolov, semay}.
 The problem of analyzing the solution of the scalar wave equation \bea \lb{wave_psi} \Box_g \psi=0 \eea on Rindler backgrounds is intimately related to a better understanding of the equivalence principle \cite{aichelburg} and the Unruh effect \cite{unruh} which is often seen as a flat spacetime proxy for the Hawking radiation close to black hole event horizons.

-The equivalence principle was initially stated by Einstein as the assumption that there is a ``complete physical equivalence of a gravitational field and a corresponding acceleration of the reference system" \cite{einstein}.
-It is a geometric consequence of General Relativity and was a crucial guiding principle during the initial developing stages of the theory.
-Moreover, it has been experimentally verified with precision up to the atomic level, see for example \cite{will} or the contribution of Shapiro in \cite{shapiro}.
 Therefore, solutions to the wave equation in Schwarzschild spacetime under suitable approximations must resemble solutions to the wave equation in Rindler spacetime.
-However, there are important differences between both spacetimes, for example in Rindler spacetime there is no photon sphere and thus no trapping, there is a bifurcation hyperplane instead of a bifurcation sphere and the asymptotic region at infinity is different \cite{semay,asymptotic}.
-Therefore, the comparison requires a detailed analysis.

 On one hand, the analysis of solutions to the massless scalar wave equations in the exterior region of Schwarzschild spacetime was a first step towards understanding the non-linear behaviour of Einstein's equations.
 Kay and Wald were the first to prove uniform boundedness of solutions up to and including the event horizon \cite{boundnesskay}.
 Later on, Dafermos and Rodnianski introduced robust physical space based methods in order to obtain non-degenerate energy and pointwise decay estimates in the exterior region incluiding the event horizon and future null infinity \cite{redshift, rp, lectures}.
 In the last decades immense progress has been made in the analysis of linear and non-linear wave equations in the exterior of Schwarzschild \cite{klai, semilinear, blue, holl, hung, hintz, nonlinear}.